About Utah Conservation Corps

 * Inclusion of underserved populations

-* Partnerships to adress environmental challenges
+* Partnerships to address environmental challenges

 * The development of civically-engaged and informed citizens

-History of UCC.
+History of UCC

 The UCC proudly follows in the legacy of the Civilian Conservation Corps (CCC) while expanding the national service tradition to more diverse audiences as a 21st Century Conservation Service Corps.
 The UCC was developed by a group of committed citizens that formed a steering committee in the fall of 1999 and wrote a successful AmeriCorps grant proposal in the winter of 2000.
 The UCC began operation at Utah State University's Outdoor Recreation Center with its first group of AmeriCorps members in January 2001.
 Since inception, UCC AmeriCorps members have completed traditional conservation corps projects including trail maintenance, habitat restoration, fuels reduction, fence maintenance as well as travel management, habitat, and recreation surveys.
 The UCC has been a national leader in expanding the traditional conservation corps model to include AmeriCorps members serving with non-profits completing environmental education (2004), disability inclusive crews (2007), veterans crews (2010), Bilingual Youth Corps crews (2010), and bike crew (2015).